5frank/dotfiles_and_more/README.md

 # tools
-Collection of tools for the shell
+Collection of tools for the shell.
+Some more sofisticated and other are just long commands wrapped in a script.